Group Show / MASS

 Curl Curl Creative Space

-The third in a trilogy of sister shows that included MATERIALITY (2023) at DRAW Space and MATTER (2024) at Woollahra Gallery, MASS continues to cultivate a cohort of ecological mark-makers.
+The third in a trilogy of sister shows that included MATERIALITY (2023) at DRAW Space and MATTER (2024) at Woollahra Gallery, MASS continued to cultivate a cohort of ecological mark-makers.

-Water is a dominant theme that flows through the exhibition.
-Each artist responds to the coastal suburb of Curl Curl; from the waterway that stretches from Greendale Creek downstream towards Curl Curl Lagoon and the ocean.
+Water was the dominant theme that flowed through the exhibition.
+Each artist responded to the coastal suburb of Curl Curl; from the waterway that stretched from Greendale Creek downstream towards Curl Curl Lagoon and the ocean.
 MASS responds to the sheer density of our climate crisis.

 Artists: Penny Coss, Kristy Gordon, Joyce Lubotzky, Emma Pinsent, Chrystal Rimmer, Brigitta Summers, Sarah Yaacoub, and Mei Zhao

 Daniel Press received the 2024 Northern Beaches Emerging Curator Award to develop MASS.
-Public programs include artist talks and an intertidal walk-shop.
+Public programs included artist talks and an intertidal walk-shop.

 Mei Zhao, Garden C series, 2024.
 Acrylic, pigment, and concrete, on hessian stretched on wood frame.
 Each painting 61cm x 61cm.
 Photography by Richard Trang.